Cire perdue, C. Valsuani

 Nationality: French

-On castings made by Leonardo Benatov after 1981, the marks are either identical to the old ones or slightly enlarged at the client's request.
+On casts made by Leonardo Benatov after 1981, the stamps are either identical to the old ones or slightly enlarged at the customer's request.

-Marcello Valsuani emigrated from Italy, most likely as a specialist in lost-wax casting and blowtorch patination, at the request of Hébrard in connection with the opening of his foundry in 1902.
-Marcello Valsuani probably preceded, and then sometimes replaced or assisted Albino Palazzolo as technical director or workshop manager, whom Hébrard hired only in 1903 and who returned to Italy during World War I.
+Marcello Valsuani emigrated from Italy, likely as a specialist in lost-wax casting and blowtorch patination, at the request of Hébrard when opening his foundry in 1902.
+Marcello Valsuani probably preceded, then sometimes replaced or assisted Albino Palazzolo as technical director or workshop manager, whom Hébrard only hired in 1903 and who returned to Italy during World War I.

-The collection includes a bronze sculpture by Rembrandt Bugatti, who died in 1916, all of whose works were cast by Hébrard under an exclusive contract and were dedicated “To my friend Valsuani.”
-Rembrandt Bugatti, feeling greatly constrained by his contract with Hébrard, was rumored to have considered breaking it and having Marcello Valsuani cast his works, which led him to consider starting his own business.
-But perhaps it was due to the persistence of Bugatti and other artists eager to benefit from the family's expertise without contracts with Hébrard, that Claude, Marcello's son, opened his foundry in Paris in 1908 at 74 rue des Plantes.
+The collection includes a bronze sculpture by Rembrandt Bugatti (d.
+1916), all of whose works were cast by Hébrard under an exclusive contract and dedicated "To my friend Valsuani."
+Feeling constrained by his contract with Hébrard, Bugatti supposedly considered nullifying it so that Marcello Valsuani could cast his works, which prompted the latter to start his own business.
+It may have been due to Bugatti's and other artists' persistence—eager to benefit from the family's expertise outside Hébrard's contract—that Claude, Marcello's son, opened his foundry at 74 Rue des Plantes, Paris, in 1908.

-Claude Valsuani practiced hot patination with a blowtorch—a technique that became widespread only with gas burners that left no soot—a technique mastered by Italians at the beginning of the 20th century.
-He achieved results of extraordinary beauty.
-The Valsuani foundry was also famous for its “Italian-style” patinas and “cow dung patina” (see explanation of this technique in LEBON, p.256, bottom of column 2 and p.261, note 7)—a slow but economical process producing surprisingly high-quality results.
-Around 1910, he employed four to five people.
+Claude Valsuani practiced hot patination with a blowtorch—a technique that became widely used with the advent of soot-free gas torches—first mastered by Italians in the early 20th century, yielding works of great beauty.
+The Valsuani Foundry was also renowned for its "Italian-style" cores and "cow dung" patina (see LEBON, p.
+256, lower col. 2, and p.
+261, note 7)—a slow but economical process yielding high quality.
+Around 1910, he had 4–5 employees.

-Following Hébrard's example, Valsuani adopted the practice of numbering bronzes, though probably not systematically at first.
-He indicated on his casts the number of each sculpture relative to the total number planned, something neither Hébrard nor Rudier did at that time.
-He appears to have been the first to use this method, probably at the initiative of sculptors who, having learned from Hébrard, chose unequivocal numbering.
-This type later became the legal standard.
+Like Hébrard, Valsuani adopted the practice of numbering bronzes, though not at first systematically.
+He indicated on his casts each piece's number relative to the total planned, unlike Hébrard or Rudier at the time, thus pioneering this now-standard system—likely encouraged by artists who, having learned from Hébrard, sought unambiguous numbering.

-At the beginning, Claude did not systematically mark his works.
+At the start of his career, Claude did not always mark his works with his stamp.

-He quickly built a reputation as an excellent lost-wax caster.
-He attracted artists who valued quality.
-Never acting as a dealer, he willingly offered support.
-At the end of hostilities in April 1918, he remained alone and continued to work at the foundry.
+He quickly built a reputation as an excellent foundryman, attracting quality-minded artists.
+Never acting as a dealer, he freely provided assistance.
+After the end of hostilities in April 1918, he remained alone at the foundry.

-In 1919, he was involved in the Rodin counterfeits case against Montagutelli.
-His good faith was recognized and he was not prosecuted.
+In 1919 he was involved in the Rodin forgery case against Montagutelli; his good faith was recognized and he was not prosecuted.

-The sculptor Pierre Bouret worked at the foundry as a retoucher until the mid-1930s.
-Turridu Clementi, a young orphan and son of the founder Tullio Clementi, did part of his apprenticeship with Claude Valsuani (between 1927 and 1932).
+Sculptor Pierre Bouret worked at the foundry as a retoucher until the mid-1930s.
+Turridu Clementi, a young orphan and son of founder Tullio Clementi, learned part of his trade under Claude Valsuani (1927-1932).

-Attilio (died around 1960), Claude's younger brother, likely worked with him, since when Claude died suddenly, it was Attilio who warned clients and announced extraordinary measures.
-However, he did not take over and founded his own lost-wax casting business by 1926 at the latest.
+Attilio (died around 1960), Claude's younger brother, likely worked with him.
+Upon Claude's sudden death, he notified clients but did not take over the business, founding his own lost-wax foundry by 1926.

 I – 2) VALSUANI Marcel – 1924–1974

-Under both Claude's and Marcel's names, the foundry attracted the most prestigious and demanding sculptors.
-The “Claude Valsuani” mark became synonymous with excellent quality and remarkable patina.
-The “Valsuani black patina” is one of the most famous patinas produced by this firm.
+Under both Claude and Marcel, the foundry attracted the most prestigious and demanding sculptors.
+The name "Claude Valsuani" became synonymous with high quality and beautiful patinas.
+The "Valsuani black patina" is among the firm's most famous patinas.

-Valsuani is sometimes mentioned as a publisher in the interwar period—for example, for Pompon.
-However, he cannot be considered a publisher in the same way as Susse or Barbedienne: no contracts were made with artists, who did not relinquish any rights and controlled their own production.
+Valsuani is sometimes cited as a publisher in the interwar years, for example with Pompon.
+However, unlike Susse or Barbedienne, he cannot be considered a publisher proper: no contracts were made, artists retained rights and control.
 Valsuani was simply their founder.

-Like most of his colleagues, Marcel Valsuani saw his business decline in the 1930s.
-He was mobilized for the duration of the war.
-The foundry did not reopen until 1947.
+Like most of his colleagues, Marcel Valsuani witnessed a decline in business in the 1930s, was mobilized for the entire war, and the foundry only resumed operation in 1947.

-In December 1950, Marcel Valsuani acquired the land and buildings at 74 rue des Plantes.
-In 1952 the company employed 6 people, growing to about twenty by the mid-1970s.
+In December 1950, he acquired the land and buildings at 74 Rue des Plantes.
+In 1952 the firm had 6 employees, rising to about 20 by the 1970s.

-Valsuani sometimes subcontracted sand casting either to Susse or Georges Rudier.
-The castings were delivered unfinished to Valsuani, who completed them (and applied the “C. Valsuani” mark).
+Valsuani sometimes subcontracted sand casting to Susse or Georges Rudier.
+Casts were delivered unfinished to Valsuani, who handled final finishing (they bore the "C. Valsuani" stamp).

-In 1973, Marcel Valsuani retired and moved to Nice, leaving the company to his technical director, Antoine Tamburro.
+In 1973 Marcel retired to Nice, leaving the company to technical director Antoine Tamburro.

-Claude Valsuani is the author of a text titled: "Modern Processes of Lost-Wax Casting," reproduced in Devaux, p.
+Claude Valsuani authored "Modern Processes for Lost-Wax Casting,” reproduced in Devaux, p.
 301.

 II – AFTER VALSUANI